CMPT756-term-project-GPU-Snobs/CMPT756-Term-Project-GPU-Snobs/README.md

 # Project Commands

 ## Preliminary Requirement
+- **Note** the services were tested on Ubuntu, to get the best results make sure to run on the same OS
 1. Make sure that aws cli is installed, if not follow the instruction in the link below
   - https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
 2. Login to aws, by using following command